sfrizell/pennsouth-aweber/README.md

 Developers Section
 ------------------

-The main logic of the application is defined in the php class SyncAweberMdsCommand in the src/Pennsouth/MdsBundle/Command directory.
+The main logic of the application is defined in the php class ProgramExecuteCommand in the src/Pennsouth/MdsBundle/Command directory.

 As with other Symfony projects, configuration settings are to be found in the app/config folder.